-Fido's First Date with his Crate
+Fido's First Date with His Crate

 We want Fido's first exposure to his crate to be a nice, happy experience.
-If he hears the crate banging around or sees you carrying it, he may just think it's a big, scary monster, so when you assemble Fido's crate, you should do so without him in the room and, if possible, do it in the area where you plan for the crate to be during Fido's training period.
+If he hears the crate banging around or sees you carrying it, he may just think it's a big, scary monster, so when you assemble Fido's crate, do so without him in the room and, if possible, do it in the area where you plan for the crate to be during Fido's training period.

 We want Fido's crate to feel like home, so put something in his crate to make it comfy, like a blanket, a dog bed or a crate pad.
 He can also have toys or safe chew bones so he has something to keep him occupied while he's in there.
 If Fido will be in his crate in your bedroom overnight or if he'll be crated near you at times when you're hanging around the house, you may want to avoid putting squeak toys in there with him, or he'll drive you nuts!
-Unless your vet recommends otherwise, Fido should not have water in his crate, since he'll not only have a full bladder, he'll splash around and make a mess.
+Unless your vet recommends otherwise, Fido shouldn't have water in his crate; he'll not only have a full bladder, he'll splash around and make a mess.
 It can be difficult to assess whether he might have had an accident in his crate if he's had a big splish-splash party in his water bowl and everything's soaking wet.

 SAFETY NOTE: Bedding, toys and bones are most likely safe to leave alone with your dog, but any of them can be a choking hazard if Fido is the type to rip, tear and swallow objects.
-The vast majority of dogs will do just fine with these objects, but you should take Fido's destructive tendencies into account when deciding what can be left in his crate.
+The vast majority of dogs will do just fine with these objects, but take Fido's destructive tendencies into account when deciding what can be left in his crate.
 If in doubt, leave it out.

 Once Fido's crate is nice and cozy, it's time to see what he thinks.
 Have him come into the room and hang out for a few minutes.
 See if he sniffs around or wanders in.
-Do not try to force him toward or into the crate in any way!
+Don't try to force him toward or into the crate in any way!
 Click one of the links below to choose a training method based on Fido's initial response and what you know about his basic personality.

-If Fido's a Young Puppy or a Lazy,
+If Fido's a young puppy or a lazy,

 on to Acclimation Method #1

-If You've Got Plenty of Time for Training or If Fido Seems Scared of the Crate Continue on to Acclimation Method #2
+If you've got plenty of time for training or if Fido seems scared of the crate, continue on to Acclimation Method #2

 on to Acclimation Method #3